 — Professor Anne E. Witte

-The EDHEC Summer Programme will examine a few mainstream players of the leisure economy, using models based in the region of Nice, Cannes and Monaco as live case studies of the companies and consumers that inhabit the leisure economy.
+The EDHEC learning expedition will examine a few mainstream players of the leisure economy, using models based in the region of Nice, Cannes, and Monaco as live case studies of the companies and consumers that inhabit the leisure economy.
 Three focus courses will combine background literature, in situ learning and a consultancy based evaluation framework to become acquainted with this often neglected part of today’s economy.

 Our teaching methods are aimed to give you the core competencies necessary to compete in a complex and competitive business environment.
 You will learn to deepen your analytical thinking, develop practical skills, and design creative strategies for business success.